A bowl of hummus with cumin and paprika sprinkled on top

 • You can add more garlic for a more garlic full flavor.

-• If the consistency is too thick, add (1-2 ice cubes) until you reach the desired creamy texture.
+• If the consistency is still thick, add 1-2 ice cubes until you reach the desired creamy texture.

 Like this recipe?
 Share it on Instagram!